robmadole/django-sunset/README.rst

     >>> print settings.DATABASES['default']['NAME']
     database.db

-Great, you have local settings now!
+Great, you have local settings now and you don't have to touch the main ``settings.py`` file.

 Base your local settings on a template
 --------------------------------------